 St Cross College

 St Cross is a small graduate college on St Giles', founded in 1965 with the specific aim of providing graduate students with the kind of community and support that undergraduates get at the older colleges.
-It occupies a mix of traditional and modern buildings in a good central location, but there's nothing here that would draw a casual visitor.
-The buildings are presentable without being notable, and the college is too small and too new to have accumulated the architectural or historical interest of the older foundations.
+It shares the Grade II-listed Pusey House on St Giles' — late-Victorian Gothic by Temple Moore and Ninian Comper, dating from 1884–1926 — alongside more recent buildings of its own.
+The Pusey House chapel is the architectural draw; the rest of the college is presentable without being distinctive, and St Cross is too small and too new as an institution to have accumulated the historical interest of the older foundations.

 What makes it special